CaptainLupa/TheRizzler/README.md

 # TheRizzler
-Discord bot that detects optimal rizz levels.
+Discord bot that optimizes your servers rizz levels.